Understanding Cloud Servers

 What Exactly is a Cloud Server?

-A cloud server is a “virtual machine” which runs on one particular physical host server.
-The host server is big and powerful, and can run many virtual machines at the same time.
+A cloud server is a “virtual machine” which runs on one particular physical host server (a.k.a. as “hypervisor”).
+The host server is generally big and powerful, and can run many virtual machines at once.
 So, your cloud server/virtual machine will typically be sharing the same underlying hardware with other virtual machines.

-What makes these virtual machines “Cloud-Like” is that you never have to know anything about the physical server on which your cloud server is running.
-In fact, your Cloud Server can be seamlessly moved from one physical server to another (with only the downtime it takes to copy the machine’s disk storage).
-Additionally, the capacity (memory, disk space, and CPU power) of the Cloud Server can be upgraded as needed without altering anything at the hardware level.
-Cloud Servers can also be provisioned and taken offline “at will” as the underlying hardware is always there and the addition and removal of virtual machines is completely automated — one merely needs to configure the machines once they are online.
+What makes these virtual machines “Cloud-like” is that you never have to know anything about the physical server on which your cloud server is running.
+In fact, your Cloud Server can be seamlessly moved from one physical server to another (minimal or zero downtime).
+Additionally, the capacity (memory, disk space, and CPU power) of the Cloud Server can be modified as needed without altering anything at the hardware level.
+Cloud Servers can also be provisioned (created) and taken offline “at will” as the underlying hardware is always there and the addition and removal of virtual machines is completely automated — one merely needs to configure the new cloud servers once they are online.

 A Cloud Server:

-- can be moved to new host servers as needed
+- Can be migrated to new host servers as needed

-- does not run on multiple host servers at the same time — i.e. there is no multi-server or multi-data center redundancy built into a single Cloud Server.
-Redundancy must be obtained using multiple Cloud Servers.
+- Does not run on multiple host servers at the same time — i.e. there is no multi-server or multi-data center redundancy built into a single Cloud Server.
+Redundancy must be obtained using multiple Cloud Servers or redundant hypervisor clusters.

 How Powerful is a Cloud Server?

-- Network speed is skewed to give the smaller machines at least a reasonable speed and to give the larger machines close to the full available capacity.
+- Network speed is skewed to give the smaller machines at least a reasonable speed and to give the larger machines close to the full available capacity of the hypervisor.
 However, there is obviously capacity sharing going on here.